mskutta/mskutta.github.io/_posts/2017-08-11-sitecore-telerik-patch.md

 </dependentAssembly>
 ```

 We reached out to Sitecore asking why they upgraded from 2012 to 2014.
 We also asked if we can use the patched versions of the assemblies instead.
 They replied saying "We intended to upgrade to the latest version possible.
 This was also recommended by Telerik.
-If you don't have any issues with patched 2012 dlls, feel free to use them"
+If you don't have any issues with patched 2012 dlls, feel free to use them."

 I hope this helps anyone else running into similar issues.